Hellmakima/notes/db.md

 ### **ACID Properties in Databases**

 #### Definitions:

 1. **Atomicity**:

    - **Definition**: Ensures that a transaction is all-or-nothing; it either completes fully or not at all.
    - **Example**: Transferring money between two accounts.
 If the debit from one account fails, the credit to the other must also fail.

 2. **Consistency**:

    - **Definition**: Ensures that a database remains in a valid state before and after a transaction.
    - **Example**: A transaction debiting one account and crediting another should maintain the total balance in the system.

 3. **Isolation**:

    - **Definition**: Ensures that transactions execute independently without interference.
-   - **Example**: Two users simultaneously booking movie tickets should not overwrite each other’s selections.
+   - **Example**: Two users simultaneously booking movie tickets should not overwrite each other's selections.

 4. **Durability**:
    - **Definition**: Ensures that once a transaction is committed, its changes are permanent, even in case of a system crash.